global-input/global-input-message/README.md

     var globalinputmessage=require("global-input-message");
 	var gloalinputconnector=globalinputmessage.createMessageConnector();
 ```
 Now the next step is to invoke the ```connect()``` method on the ```gloalinputconnector``` object by passing a configuration object as its argument.
-It is more straightforward to understand this by an actual example, so I explain the rest with an example.
+It is more straightforward to understand this by an actual example, so I'll explain the rest with an example.

 ### An Example
 This example application is a [receiver application](#receiver-application).
 When you use a [Global Input App](https://globalinput.co.uk/) to scan the QR code displayed, the Global Input App displays a field on your mobile where you can type content, the content will be sent over to the example application using the end-to-end encryption.
 The application then prints the content in the JavaScript console.
 You can build an application on top of this example iteratively to implement more complex logic.